 Consumption of food contaminated with L. monocytogenes can cause listeriosis, a serious infection that primarily affects older adults, persons with weakened immune systems, and pregnant women and their newborns.
 Less commonly, persons outside these risk groups are affected.

 Listeriosis can cause fever, muscle aches, headache, stiff neck, confusion, loss of balance and convulsions sometimes preceded by diarrhea or other gastrointestinal symptoms.
 An invasive infection spreads beyond the gastrointestinal tract.
 In pregnant women, the infection can cause miscarriages, stillbirths, premature delivery or life-threatening infection of the newborn.
 In addition, serious and sometimes fatal infections in older adults and persons with weakened immune systems.
 Listeriosis is treated with antibiotics.
 Persons in the higher-risk categories who experience flu-like symptoms within two months after eating contaminated food should seek medical care and tell the health care provider about eating the contaminated food.

-Consumers and media with questions regarding the recall can contact Thom Rindt, of APPA Fine Foods, at 951-547-8111.
+Media and consumers with questions regarding the recall can contact Mitch Truax, Operations Manager, at (509) 933-2211.

 |USDA Recall Classifications|

 |Class I||This is a health hazard situation where there is a reasonable probability that the use of the product will cause serious, adverse health consequences or death.|